Tiffany & Co.: Stores

 Since 1940, Tiffany's flagship store has operated at the corner of Fifth Avenue and 57th Street in Manhattan, New York City.
-The polished granite exterior is well known for its window displays, and the store has been the location for a number of films, including Breakfast at Tiffany's, starring Audrey Hepburn, and Sweet Home Alabama, starring Reese Witherspoon.
+The store has been the location for a number of films, including Breakfast at Tiffany's, starring Audrey Hepburn, and Sweet Home Alabama, starring Reese Witherspoon.
 Beginning in 2019, the store underwent an extensive renovation, concluding in 2023 and reopening to the public on April 27.
 The project was designed by American architect Peter Marino.

 The former Tiffany and Company Building on 37th Street is on the U.S. National Register of Historic Places.

 When it opened in 1990, the Tiffany & Co. store at Fairfax Square in Tysons Corner, Virginia, became the largest store outside of New York City, with 14500 sqft of retail space.

 In France, notable Tiffany stores are located in Rue de la Paix and the Avenue des Champs Elysées (the largest European store) in Paris.

 In Australia, Tiffany's flagship store is located on Collins Street in Melbourne, first established in 1996.
 Tiffany has since opened a further eight stores in Australia, located in Melbourne, Sydney, Brisbane, Perth, Adelaide and the Gold Coast.

 On March 8, 2001, Tiffany launched its first Latin American store in São Paulo, Brazil, located in the Iguatemi São Paulo shopping center.
 The company opened a second store in the city on October 20, 2003, near the famous Oscar Freire Street.

 In 2004, Tiffany created "Iridesse", a chain of stores dedicated to pearl-only jewelry.
 The company operated 16 stores in Florida, New Jersey, New York, Pennsylvania, California, Illinois, Massachusetts, and Virginia.
 However, the chain operated at a loss since its founding and the company announced in early 2009 that, despite its continued belief in the concept, it would discontinue Iridesse due to the Great Recession.

 As of 2018, Tiffany operated 93 stores in the US and 321 stores worldwide, including (as of 31 January 2017) 55 locations in Japan and 85 in the Asia-Pacific region.
 Net sales in 2018 totaled US$4.44 billion.

 In December 2023, Tiffany opened a store in Shanghai Taikoo Li Qiantan, with the facade designed by MVRDV.
 This opening followed earlier work between the two companies at Singapore's Changi Airport for which MVRDV created a 3-D printed facade using recycled ocean plastic.

 In April 2024, Tiffany & Co. opened their newest store at QueensPlaza in Brisbane.